Planning Orgs and Spaces

 Foundations

 Foundations roughly map to a company and environments.
-For an illustration, see the diagram below:
+For an illustration, see the following diagram:

 Orgs

-Orgs most often map to a business unit in a particular foundation.
-To understand how you can map your company structure to a CF org, see the diagram below:
+Orgs often map to a business unit in a particular foundation.
+To understand how you can map your company structure to a Cloud Foundry org, see the following diagram:

 Spaces

-Spaces can encompass teams, products and specific deployables.
-To understand how you can map your company structure to a CF space, see the diagram below:
+Spaces can encompass teams, products, and specific deployables.
+To understand how you can map your company structure to a Cloud Foundry space, see the following diagram:

-The sections below describe considerations you can make when mapping foundations, orgs, and spaces.
+The following sections describe considerations you can make when mapping foundations, orgs, and spaces.

-To plan your environments effectively, you must decide at what CF layer they belong.
+To effectively plan your environments, you must decide at what Cloud Foundry layer they belong.

 Broad environments, such as production environments, are commonly mapped to a foundation.
 More specific environments are mapped to an org or space.

-Because of the large human cost to maintaining a foundation, you may see foundations mapped to production and staging environments separately.
+Because of the large human cost to maintaining a foundation, you might see foundations mapped to production and staging environments separately.

-For examples of environments and how they map to CF layers, see the following table:
+For examples of environments and how they map to Cloud Foundry layers, see the following table:

 ---|---|